site banner

 For example, the Rittenhouse affair had Red Tribe internet sleuths piecing together video evidence of Rittenhouse's activities and movements for the hours leading up to the shootings.
 Within 48 hours they knew more than the prosecution's attorneys knew over a year later.

-Why do you believe the internet sleuths knew more than the prosecution's attorneys, as opposed to the prosecution's attorneys feigning ignorance in order to conduct a politically motivated prosecution despite the available and mutually-known facts?
+Why do you believe the internet sleuths knew more than the prosecution's attorneys, as opposed to the prosecution's attorneys feigning ignorance in order to conduct a politically hostile prosecution despite the available and mutually-known facts?

 Re #1: Is it that hard to just stand still and get arrested?
 "Chasing" implies "fleeing", and fleeing to a daycare is even worse than normal.